-Bio-identical hormone replacement therapy uses naturally derived hormones from wild yams and soy that are compounded for precise dosing into a variety of delivery mechanisms.
-Transdermal creams, oral drops or capsules, sublingual drops or troches, vaginal or rectal suppositories, vaginal creams.
+Bio-identical hormone replacement therapy uses naturally derived hormones from wild yams and soy.
+Yams and soy that are compounded for precise dosing into a variety of delivery mechanisms.
+Transdermal creams, oral drops or capsules.
+Sublingual drops or troches, vaginal or rectal suppositories, and vaginal creams.

 As opposed to synthetic hormones that are man-made and are not bio-identical (meaning just like what your body makes).

 Since the Women’s Health Initiative (WHI) study closed in 2002, seventy percent of women stopped using synthetic hormones.
 Bio-identical hormones became the logical alternative.
-Unfortunately the drug company that lost their Premarin sales alerted the FDA that one of the bio-identical hormones… Estriol… had never been tested.
-Well, not according to FDA standards, but doesn’t thirty years of use count?
+Unfortunately, the drug company that lost its Premarin sales alerted the FDA that one of the bio-identical hormones… Estriol… had never been tested.
+Well, not according to FDA standards.
+But doesn’t thirty years of use count?

 Natural bio-identical hormones have been prescribed by European physicians with great success.
 In this country, health care providers willing to think outside of the box also prescribe them.
-Conventional medicine has been boxed in by the politics of greed, run by the forces of two big industries—the pharmaceutical industry and the malpractice insurance industry.
-Providers fear to try anything new even when patients ask for other options.
+So, conventional medicine has been boxed in by the politics of greed.
+Run by the forces of two big industries—the pharmaceutical industry and the malpractice insurance industry.
+Providers fear trying anything new.
+Even when patients ask for other options.

-I applaud my colleagues who have braved the storm to dive into natural therapies including using bio-identical hormones.
-In order to patent a hormone, its chemical structure must be altered, making it a drug.
-Following FDA protocol costs a fortune to bring a drug to the market and there are no big drug companies willing to invest the money to bring a natural hormone to market if it cannot be patented.
+I applaud my colleagues who have braved the storm to dive into natural therapies.
+Therapies include using bio-identical hormones.
+In order to patent a hormone, its chemical structure must be altered.
+Making it a drug.
+Following FDA protocol costs a fortune to bring a drug to the market.
+There are no big drug companies willing to invest the money to bring a natural hormone to market if it cannot be patented.

 If I had a dime for every time a patient said “How come no one else could figure out my problem?”
 I would be able to retire.
 I figure out the roots of their dis-ease because I listen to them.
-I am willing to go where other providers fear to venture.
-I investigate alternatives and am willing to try new things with my patients.
-I’ve always pushed the envelope and have found that I am five to seven years ahead of current thinking, current procedure, current practice.
+I’m willing to go where other providers fear to venture.
+I investigate alternatives.
+And I am willing to try new things with my patients.
+I’ve always pushed the envelope and have found that I am five to seven years ahead of current thinking.
+Current procedure and current practice.

-Since the WHI closed, bio-identical hormones have become the rage in anti-aging medicine, and health care providers are trying to get on the bandwagon.
+Since the WHI closed, bio-identical hormones have become the rage in anti-aging medicine.
+So, health care providers are now trying to get on the bandwagon.

 Typically, if a woman who is suffering from symptoms of hormone deficiency comes to me for a consult, I spend two hours:

-• Gathering information regarding the history of her symptoms, her family medical history, her lifestyle, her sex life, her spiritual life
+1.)
+Gathering information regarding the history of her symptoms.
+Her family medical history, her lifestyle, her sex life, and her spiritual life.

-• Spend time explaining how her body works specifically in regards to hormones
+3.)
+Spend time explaining how her body works.
+Specifically in regards to hormones.

-• Explore factors that may influence her hormones like nutritional deficiencies, environmental toxicities, sleep patterns, immune function, life stressors, relationships (intimate, dependent, professional), disordered eating and body image, and her beliefs about health.
+4.)
+Explore factors that may influence her hormones.
+Like nutritional deficiencies, environmental toxicities, sleep patterns, immune function, life stressors, relationships (intimate, dependent, professional), disordered eating and body image.
+As well as her beliefs about health.

-• Rule out adrenal and thyroid disorders, insulin resistance, immune dysfunction, neurological and mood disorders as well as other major health problems
+5.)
+Rule out adrenal and thyroid disorders, insulin resistance, immune dysfunction, neurological and mood disorders.
+As well as other major health problems.

-• Order the appropriate lab tests for her
+6.)
+Order the appropriate lab tests for her.

-As you can see, it’s not as simple as rubbing on some over the counter hormone cream.
+In conclusion, it’s not as simple as rubbing on some over-the-counter hormone cream.
 Although some OTC progesterone creams can help ameliorate your symptoms.